Containers on Summit

 with the following contentsFROM code.ornl.gov:4567/olcfcontainers/olcfbaseimages/mpiimage-centos-cuda:latest RUN mkdir /app COPY cudaexample.cu /app RUN cd /app && nvcc -o cudaexample cudaexample.cu

-Run the following commands to build the container image with Podman and convert it to Singularity
+Run the following commands to build the container image with Podman and convert it to Apptainer

-podman build -f gpuexample.dockerfile -t gpuexample:latest .; podman save -o gpuexampleimage.tar localhost/gpuexample:latest; singularity build --disable-cache gpuexampleimage.sif docker-archive://gpuexampleimage.tar;
+podman build --net=host -f gpuexample.dockerfile -t gpuexample:latest .; podman save -o gpuexampleimage.tar localhost/gpuexample:latest; apptainer build --disable-cache gpuexampleimage.sif docker-archive://gpuexampleimage.tar;

 It’s possible the

 step might get killed due to reaching cgroup memory limit.
-To get around this, you can start an interactive job and build the singularity image withjsrun -n1 -c42 -brs singularity build --disable-cache gpuexampleimage.sif docker-archive://gpuexampleimage.tar;
+To get around this, you can start an interactive job and build the apptainer image withjsrun -n1 -c42 -brs apptainer build --disable-cache gpuexampleimage.sif docker-archive://gpuexampleimage.tar;

 (remember to do this in /gpfs or specify the full path for the sif file somewhere in GPFS.
 If you try to save the sif file in your home directory you will error out because NFS is read-only from the compute nodes).